Academic Catalog

 Description

-Practical application of animal care skills and principles of animal care and management.
-Opportunity to participate in the health care team involved in the care, management and husbandry of program livestock, companion animals and laboratory animals.
-Students will also be given an introduction to anesthetic equipment, principles of aseptic technique, sanitation, disinfection and sterilization, introduction to principles of surgical nursing, basic operating room skills and instrumentation.
+Provides students with the foundational skills needed to prepare them for anesthesiology lab.
+Includes introduction to anesthetic equipment, principles of aseptic technique, sanitation, disinfection and sterilization, introduction to principles of surgical nursing, basic operating room skills, and instrumentation.
+Appropriate care, management, and husbandry of program livestock, companion animals, and laboratory animals.
 Intended for students in the Veterinary Technology Program; enrollment is limited to students accepted in the program.

 Course Objectives